thisisanimesh01/DSA/Readme.md

 Daily Data Structures and Algorithms practice in C++.

 ## About
-This repository contains my solutions to DSA problems from various coding platforms.
-The goal is to strengthen problem-solving skills, master algorithms, and stay consistent with daily practice.
+This repository contains my daily practice of solving DSA problems in C++.
+It serves as a personal record of my progress and learning in the field of data structures and algorithms.
 ## Goal
 - Solve DSA problems consistently.
 - Improve problem-solving skills.